MaxPleaner/phaser_boiler/readme.md

 - _assets_: There are two folders for assets.
 The `asset-src` is intended to be used for incomplete assets - for example the original version of an image that is modified for use in the game. `assets` is indended as a place for finished assets of any kind.
 Files in here have their paths specified in `assets.coffee`.
-  This boiler ships with just one sample asset.
+  This boiler ships with nothing here

 - _lib folder_: This one is more complex than the rest and is where the core of the game lives.
   - `game_loader.coffee` (required by `loader.coffee`).
 It loads `play_state.coffee` and sets it as the initial state of the game.